 Students will complete courses from a variety of disciplines.
-Emphasis in core courses is placed on the development of skill sets that are required to effectively interact with human service professionals, clients and older adults.
-A one-semester internship is required for degree-seeking students that provide working experience at a Gerontology related location.
+Emphasis in core courses is placed on the development of skill sets that are required to effectively interact with gerontology professionals and clients.
+A one term internship is required for degree-seeking students that provides working experience at a human services related location.

 Recommended Courses and Skills

 English, psychology, sociology and computer applications.

 A strong desire to help older adults.
 Individuals who show patience, understanding, and caring in their dealings with others.
 Effective communication skills, a strong sense of responsibility,

 If you would like additional information about the Human Services Technology Program, contact Betsey Zook, Human Services Technology Program Coordinator, at 336.734.7975 or firstname.lastname@example.org.